fxpoet/holysheet.io/README.md

 - Use the time saved by this tool to play games you bought on Steam but never played.

-### 3. Intuitive WYSIWYG Drag Editing So Simple Even a Chimp Can Use It
+### 3. Intuitive WYSIWYG Drag Editing: Even a Chimp Can Use It
 - Your next-door granny has already mastered this tool.
 - Change the order by dragging, and write by double-clicking.